What is VoIP?

 Your entire VoIP system and its performance depend greatly on the types of routers and switches you have connected to the network.
 Keep in mind that the routers in the system have a huge impact on the call quality over your VoIP lines.
 Modern routers have the features of managing your network traffic and bandwidth in a sensible way.
-They switch priorities to make most important network activities to get ample bandwidth.
+They switch priorities to make the most important network activities to get ample bandwidth.
 For example, an intelligent router will prevent some cloud sync from consuming all the bandwidth and affecting the quality of calls for your customer service department.
-You should look for QoS feature when purchasing VoIP routers to save your bandwidth costs and manage your network traffic intelligently.
+You should look for a QoS feature when purchasing VoIP routers to save your bandwidth costs and manage your network traffic intelligently.

 Of course, one of the most important parts of communication for businesses is an intercom system.
 Employees working within a company should be able to get in touch with each other without busying the phone lines and additional costs.
-Ease of installation, performance, flexible call routing features and scalability make IP intercom systems a much needed feature for businesses.
+Ease of installation, performance, flexible call routing features and scalability make IP intercom systems a much-needed feature for businesses.

 A Mobile Solution

 You have to look at your current methods of operation and decide the type of solution you want to go for.
-If you have employees that don't work from your office premises but are rather travelling, you would want a solution that meets these requirements.
+If you have employees that don’t work from your office premises but are rather traveling, you would want a solution that meets these requirements.
 Not only do you want mobility to be a part of the solution but you also want a high quality of service.
 Keep in mind that when users are on the go, their connection with your system has to be perfect for proper communication.

-VoIP Third Party Integration
+VoIP Third-Party Integration

 This is an extremely important part of the deal that many small and medium business owners do not realize.
-For you to make the most of your VoIP services, you want third party application integration.
+For you to make the most of your VoIP services, you want third-party application integration.
 For example, you might want the integration of your VoIP services with your DropBox service.
 In this particular case, you will have to look for a VoIP service provider that provides the integration of your VoIP with DropBox.

 Whenever you are looking for the many VoIP providers, always take a look at your current third-party application reliance first.
-Get an idea of which application you rely on for your day to day tasks and pick a solution that integrates the technology with all or nearly all of the applications you use for employee productivity.
+Get an idea of which application you rely on for your day-to-day tasks and pick a solution that integrates the technology with all or nearly all of the applications you use for employee productivity.